writethedocs/www/docs/conf/atlantic/2024/cfp-email-templates.rst

    Here are the important details you've been waiting for!
 I'll get into specifics below, but first the important ones:

    ○ We'd love you to upload your recorded talk by the **{{ cfp.video_by }}**, or soon after.
-If you're likely to need more time, please let me know in advance.
+If you're likely to need more time, please let me know *in advance*.
-   ○ We have folks who can help you record online, both in US and EU time zones, if this is of interest just let me know and I'll get a slot booked.
-[Recording guidelines](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/talk-recording-guidelines/).
+   ○ We have folks who can help you record online, if this is of interest just let me know and I'll get a slot booked.
-   ○ As well as the tips in the recording guidelines we've updated the [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) for virtual conferences.
+   ○ Check out the [Recording guidelines](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/talk-recording-guidelines/) and [speaking tips](https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speaking-tips/) for virtual conferences.

    Now those essentials are covered, a little more info about the event itself:

-   * We'll be using [Hopin](https://hopin.to/) for the event, over the coming weeks we'll get you account details so you can update head-shots and taglines on there.
+   * We'll be using [Venueless](https://venueless.org/en/) for the event, over the coming weeks we'll get you account details so you can update head-shots and taglines on there.
    * We'll be live captioning as usual, and if you can get copies of your slides to make the captioners work easier that would be delightful.
 We need those a week or so before the event, so no rush.
-   * In a change from our in person event, we'll be hosting moderated Q&A in a separate Hopin room, directly after each talk.
+   * We'll be hosting moderated Q&A, in a casual conversational format, directly after each talk.

-   Next week I'll send over a provisional schedule, and if having a particular slot would make it easier to attend the Q&A, let me know and I'll see what I can do.
+   Next week I'll send over a provisional schedule.

    And while we're here, ;-) if you don't have a profile picture set in [Pretalx](https://pretalx.com/write-the-docs-{{shortcode}}-{{year}}/login/), now would be a great time to add one.